CVE-2016-10085

 02 // Vulnerability Mechanism

 Step 1: Authentication: The attacker must first authenticate as an administrator within the Piwigo instance.
-This could involve credential compromise, social engineering, or exploiting other vulnerabilities to gain administrative access.
+This requires valid administrator credentials.

 Step 2: Payload Construction: The attacker crafts a malicious payload.
-This payload can be a local file path (e.g., /etc/passwd) to read sensitive data, or a remote URL pointing to a PHP script hosted on a server controlled by the attacker.
+This payload can be a local file (e.g., a file containing PHP code) or a remote file hosted on a server controlled by the attacker.

 03 // Deep Technical Analysis